osxmidi/LinVst/TestVst/README.md

 Use testvst.exe from a folder that is not in a daw search path.

 If testvst.exe.so and/or testvst32.exe.so are in any daw search paths then they can cause problems if the daw tries to load them.

+To cancel the vst cycling before all vst's are tested, open a Terminal and enter kill -9 $(pgrep -f testvst-batch) or for 32 bit vst's kill -9 $(pgrep -f testvst32-batch)

 -----